 - Auston Matthews 2016-17 O-Pee-Chee Platinum Siesmic Gold Autograph.

 - On-card Young Guns autographs including the 2006-07 Evgeni Malkin or the 2013-14 Vladamir Tarasenko.

 - 2017-18 the Day with the Cup Flashbacks Patrick Roy autograph.

 - Young Guns cards from younger NHL stars including Jack Eichel & Nico Hischier.

 - 1-of-1 autographed cards of Hall-of-Famers.

-There’s no word yet on what the price might be at release, but you can look for 2019-20 Upper Deck Buybacks to arrive sometime in December.
+There’s no word yet on what the price might be at release, but you can look for 2019-20 Upper Deck Buybacks to arrive on December 11.